Creating Timeline Animations

-- Select the Continuous check box to loop the animation indefinitely.
+- Optional.
+Select the Continuous check box to loop the animation indefinitely.

-- In the Loops field, select the number of times to run the animation as a loop.
-The default number of loops is one, which means that you must restart the animation to see it again
+- Optional.
+In the Loops field, set the number of times to run the animation.
+The default number of loops is one, which means that you must restart the animation to see it again.

 - Select Close to close the dialog and save the settings.